Particle physics - LHC - ATLAS

 Doctoral Researcher

-I completed my PhD within the ATLAS Collaboration, specializing in top-quark and Higgs boson measurements in heavy-ion and high-multiplicity proton-proton collisions.
-My work encompassed the entire data analysis pipeline—from developing statistical and simulation frameworks to disseminating results through international conferences and peer-reviewed publications.
+I completed my Ph.D. as part of the ATLAS Collaboration, focusing on Higgs boson measurements in proton-proton collisions, specifically the $t\bar{t}W$ production channel with multilepton final states, and on top-quark studies in proton-lead ($p+\mathrm{Pb}$) and high-multiplicity proton-proton ($pp$) collisions.
+My research covered the full data analysis pipeline—from developing statistical and simulation frameworks to presenting results at international conferences and publishing in peer-reviewed journals.

 Key contributions during my doctoral research include: